 Having lost his father, and without Peter to protect him, it seems Abraham wasn’t completely alone: during his first “death march”, he walked alongside a Hungarian doctor who kept himself alive with pills for as long as he could.
 Abraham, having been based on the only farm in Auschwitz-Birkenau, (along with his father who had declared his trade as “farmer”), had to walk with the horses and carts containing agricultural machinery which he and the other prisoners helped to push.

-“We were in Birchashof farm complex, and the Germans decided they were going to save the machinery and take it to Germany with their horses, carts.
+“We were in Birchashof farm complex, and the Germans decided they were going to save the machinery and take it to Germany with their horses, carts, and many soldiers with dogs.
 And it was winter, December, 1944…. or maybe even the beginning of 1945….

 “So there was a long line of people, about four or six abreast…I remember it was about six….and that line must have been miles long because they had been evacuated from other camps at the same time.
 Only we were at the end of the line because we had these carriages, horses, carts, machinery….and we were marching – starting to push it.
 Now it appears that the Russians were advancing pretty quickly, so we were going day and night…..
 And anybody who couldn’t keep up just sat down and he was shot.
 There were soldiers at the back who would shoot them.
 Nobody could escape.
 Every time somebody sat down you would hear a shot after, as we passed.
 And in any case, as we were at the back, there were other transports in front of us, who had marched before us, half an hour or so earlier, and the sides were littered with dead prisoners shot all along the line.”